cqse/teamscale-polarion-plugin/README.md

 Also, we set up [this GitHub action](https://github.com/axel-op/googlejavaformat-action) to auto format the pushed code if need.

+## Code Quality

+Guess what we use?

+We use [Teamscale](https://teamscale.com/) to analyze the code, check for quality related findings, and generate metric trend charts and dashboards.
+Access to Teamscale dashboards is only available to the internal Teamscale team, but all findings raised in a PR are visible to anyone.

 ## Test Cases

-The plugin implementation is tightly coupled with the Polarion data model and database, which makes the testability of the plugin really difficult.
-Automated tests would require a significant effort, so it's a TBD for now.
+The plugin implementation is tightly coupled with the Polarion data model and database, which makes the testability of the plugin difficult.
+Automated tests require a significant effort, so we're still working on it.
 In addition, the plugin code can be also tested on the client side using integration testing strategies.

 Here some key test cases that we can do manually until we can automate them.